lkodinsson/MARS/Fantasy/ItemCrafting.md

 There are a few decisions that are requried to determine the cost of magic effects: the *spell required* to create the effect, the *application of the spell*, and *how many magical effects* are present on the item.
 The spell required determines the *base magic cost*, while the other decisions act as multipliers on this value.

-In addition to this there are also bonus magic effects, which include: [triggered effects](#triggered-effects), [curses](#curses), [magic stabilization](#magic-stabilization), [charge bonding](#charge-bonding), and [mana focusing](#mana-focusing).
+In addition to this there are also bonus magic effects, which include: [triggered effects](#triggered-effects), [curses](#curses), [charge bonding](#charge-bonding), and [mana focusing](#mana-focusing).
 These bonus effects don't have a base magic cost, but do count as additional effects for the purposes of acting as a cost multiplier.
 An item cannot have a bonus magic effect if they do not also have a normal magic effect.

 Below is a table to use as a shortcut for determining costs and multipliers: